Last Updated on January 26, 2023 by Lori Geurin

 High in caffeine, glucose, and sucrose, these chemical-laden drinks can do some real damage to your body.
-A 2016 report, published in BMJ Case Reports, recorded how a 50-year-old man developed acute hepatitis after he drank four to five energy drinks daily for three weeks(11).
+A 2016 report published in BMJ Case Reports recorded how a 50-year-old man developed acute hepatitis after he drank four to five energy drinks daily for three weeks.[*]

 Also, energy drinks are extremely damaging to your tooth enamel.

-Keep in mind that when you are used to eating a certain way for years your body craves those foods, especially when they’re full of sugar and trans fats.
+Remember that when you are used to eating a certain way for years, your body craves those foods, especially when they’re full of sugar and trans fats.
 (I know because I used to be a carb and sugar addict before I discovered intermittent fasting and low-carb eating.)

-It can take a little bit of time to acclimate to a new, healthier way of eating so be patient with yourself and feel free to make a gradual shift.
-Or, you may want to go all-in and throw out all of your unhealthy food, eliminating all temptation.
+It can take a little bit of time to acclimate to a new, healthier way of eating, so be patient with yourself and feel free to make a gradual shift.
+Or, you may want to go all-in and throw out all your unhealthy food, eliminating all temptation.

 Either way, know it’s normal to have some setbacks along the way.
 The important thing is to remember that you are making healthy choices for yourself as a whole and will benefit from them.

 Gravitating toward healthier choices will help you feel better, keep off unwanted pounds, and even avoid disease.